Ian Holloway: Crystal Palace

 On 3 November 2012, Holloway agreed to join Crystal Palace as manager, although caretaker manager Curtis Fleming remained in charge of the team for the match on that day.
 He took charge of his first game on 6 November, which Crystal Palace won 5–0 against Ipswich Town.
 On 27 May 2013, Holloway guided Crystal Palace to promotion to the 2013–14 Premier League after beating Watford 1-0 through a penalty converted by Kevin Philips in extra time.

 In the 2013–14 Premier League season, Crystal Palace started with just three points from the first eight games as Holloway came under pressure to keep his job.

 On 23 October 2013, after a 4–1 loss against Fulham, Holloway left the club by mutual consent after less than a year in charge.

 Millwall

-On 7 January 2014, he signed two-and-a-half-year contract with Millwall.
+On 7 January 2014, he signed a two-and-a-half-year contract with Millwall.
 He then guided the club to Championship safety for the 2013–14 season as Millwall finished 19th, four points above the relegation places.
 In the 2014–15 season, as Millwall dropped in the relegation places in The Championship, Holloway admitted that he had become an unpopular manager among Millwall fans.
 On 10 March 2015, following a 4–1 defeat at home to Norwich City, Holloway was sacked for the first time in his managerial career, with the team second from bottom in the Championship and having lost five of their last six games.

 Return to Queens Park Rangers

-On 11 November 2016, Holloway was appointed as manager of Queens Park Rangers for a second spell replacing Jimmy Floyd Hasselbaink.
-He left the club on 10 May 2018.
+On 11 November 2016, Holloway was appointed as manager of Queens Park Rangers on a two-and-a-half-year deal.
+He arrived at a team who were in 17th place after the dismissal of Jimmy Floyd Hasselbaink.
+His team avoided relegation on the penultimate day of the season with a 2–0 home win over Nottingham Forest.

+Holloway left QPR on 10 May 2018, amid speculation that Steve McClaren was being lined up to succeed him.
+He had finished 16th in the recently concluded season, and was congratulated by chief executive Lee Hoos for achieving results while the club was cutting costs.